Chris Rea: 1973–1982: Early career and "Fool (If You Think It's Over)"

 In 1973 he joined the local Middlesbrough band, Magdalene, which earlier had included David Coverdale who had left to join Deep Purple.
 He began writing songs for the band and took up singing only because the singer in the band failed to show up for a playing engagement.
 Rea then went on to form the band The Beautiful Losers which received Melody Makers Best Newcomers award in 1973.
 He secured a solo recording deal with independent Magnet Records, and released his first single entitled "So Much Love" in 1974.
 The band itself split up in 1977.
-In 1977 he performed on Hank Marvin's album The Hank Marvin Guitar Syndicate and also guested on Catherine Howe's EP The Truth of the Matter.
-He recorded his first album that same year, but according to Michael Levy (co-founder of Magnet) the recordings were literally burned and started over again because it did not capture his whole talent.
+He guested on Catherine Howe's EP The Truth of the Matter.
+He recorded his first album that same year, but according to Michael Levy (co-founder of Magnet) the recordings were burned and started over again because it did not capture his whole talent.